-PHL 101 PHILOSOPHICAL QUESTIONS

-An introduction to philosophical reflection and guestioning through the examination of some of the central themes of philosophy.
+PHILOSOPHICAL QUESTIONS PHL 101 Three credit hours An introduction to philosophical reflection and questioning through the examination of some of the central themes of philosophy.

 PHL 102 ETHICS

 Classic Ethical theories such as virtue ethics, utilitarianism, and duty ethics are used to analyze current moral problems involving issues such as social justice, war, legal punishment, global issues, science and technology, and professional ethics.